After a DBR session: what you may notice and how to support integration

 water

-something with protein
+something nourishing with protein

 3) Gentle movement

-4) Orient to “now”
+4) Orient to the present

 look around the room slowly

-name 5 things you can see
+name five things you can see

-feel your feet on the floor.
+feel your feet on the floor

-a wind-down routine
+a gentle wind-down routine

-a stable bedtime window.
+a reasonably stable bedtime window

-digging for meaning (“What does this mean about my whole life?”)
+digging too quickly for meaning — What does this mean about my whole life?

-doom-scrolling or overstimulation
+doom-scrolling or other forms of overstimulation

 forcing yourself to “get over it”